10 Ways to greet and communicate in person while social distancing

 Popularised by South Korean celebrities, all you have to do is form a baby heart with the tips of your thumb and forefinger.
 It's the best way to spread love instead of the virus.
 Blackpink's a fine example of this; welcoming fans into their area with finger hearts.

-The New Normal means having to accept that what we were used to in the past will have to change.
-While we can still find ways to feel a sense of normalcy post-pandemic, we also have to come to terms with possible challenges and issues that may arise in the future.
+The New Normal means accepting that what we were used to in the past has changed.
+While we can still find ways to feel a sense of normalcy, we also have to come to terms with possible challenges and issues that may arise in the future.

 Although unusual, you are allowed to refuse a handshake or a hug.
 Yes, pulling away from an embrace may seem like a breach of etiquette but physical contact has to be minimised as much as possible.
 These are just simple steps and are not extreme changes.
 Think of these new forms of communication and greeting as symbols of genuine concern for the health of one another.
 Stay safe, everyone!